NOAA-GSL/idsse-testing/python/idsse/testing/ims_service/README.md

-# IMS Dummy Service
+# NWS Connect Proxy Service

  ## Overview
--The `ims-service` is dummy IMS service (Impact-based decision support service Management System)
+-The `proxy-service` is dummy NWS Connect service that simulates storing a set of Support Profiles and serving them up in a simple REST interface.

 ## Configurations
-The ims service should be started as a standalone service and offers two end-points in support of the IMS gateway request/response services.
+The NWS Connect proxy service should be started as a standalone service and offers two end-points in support of the NWSConnect Gateway request/response services.
 Those services should be provided with the network address of this services endpoints via their command line arguments for testing purposes.

 ## Build, Release, and Run